 Pursuant to our named executive officers' amended and restated employment agreements, if (a) the officer's employment is terminated without cause (as defined in the respective agreement) or (b) the officer resigns for good reason (as defined in the respective agreement), then in addition to any amounts accrued and payable under the terms of our benefit plans through the date of termination, the officer will be entitled to receive severance as described below.
-The level of severance benefits will depend on whether or not the termination without cause or resignation for good reason occurs within a "change in control period" that begins three months before the effective date of a change in control (as defined in the respective agreement) and extends through the period ending 18 months following the effective date of a change in control.
+The level of severance benefits will depend on whether or not the termination without cause or resignation for good reason occurs within a "change"

+in control period" that begins three months before the effective date of a change in control (as defined in the respective agreement) and extends through the period ending 18 months following the effective date of a change in control.

 If the officer's employment is terminated without cause or resignation for good reason outside of the change in control period, the officer will be entitled to receive severance in the form of 12 months (18 months in the case of our CEO) of his then-current base salary, such amount to be paid in equal installments over a twelve-month period after the date of termination, subject to applicable taxes and withholding, as well as up to 12 months (18 months in the case of our CEO) of COBRA coverage.
-The officer will remain eligible for an annual bonus amount for the year of the separation of service to be determined by our board of directors based on corporate performance during the year and prorated based on months of service, subject to applicable taxes and withholding.
-In addition, Dr. Bohen is entitled to accelerated vesting of his thenoutstanding unvested equity awards that would have vested within the next 12 months following his termination date and, with respect to the option award granted to him in connection with the commencement of his employment, 100% accelerated vesting.
-In the case of Drs.
-Harmon and Kushner and Mr. Moriarty, 50% of his then-unvested time-based equity grants shall accelerate and become fully vested as of the termination date.
-Further, in the case of each of Drs.
-Harmon and Kushner, if the termination without cause or resignation for good reason occurs prior to November 23, 2021, 100% of his then-unvested time-based equity grants shall accelerate and become fully vested as of the termination date.
+The officer will remain eligible for an annual bonus amount for the year of the separation of service to be determined by our Board of Directors based on corporate performance during the year and prorated based on months of service, subject to applicable taxes and withholding.
+In addition, Dr. Bohen is entitled to accelerated vesting of his then-outstanding unvested equity awards that would have vested within the next 12 months following his termination date and, with respect to the option award granted to him in connection with the commencement of his employment, 100% accelerated vesting.
+In the case of each of Messrs.
+Horn and Kovacs, 50% of his then-unvested time-based equity grants shall accelerate and become fully vested as of the termination date.

-If the officer's employment is terminated without cause or resignation for good reason within the change in control period, the officer will be entitled to receive severance in the form of 12 months (18 months in the case of our CEO) of his thencurrent base salary plus his target bonus for the year of termination to be paid in a lump sum, subject to applicable taxes and withholding, as well as up to 12 months (18 months in the case of our CEO) of COBRA coverage.
-The officer will also remain eligible for an annual bonus amount for the year of the separation of service to be determined by our board of directors based on corporate performance during the year and prorated based on months of service.
+If the officer's employment is terminated without cause or resignation for good reason within the change in control period, the officer will be entitled to receive severance in the form of 12 months (18 months in the case of our CEO) of his then-current base salary plus his target bonus for the year of termination to be paid in a lump sum, subject to applicable taxes and withholding, as well as up to 12 months (18 months in the case of our CEO) of COBRA coverage.
+The officer will also remain eligible for an annual bonus amount for the year of the separation of service to be determined by our Board of Directors based on corporate performance during the year and prorated based on months of service.
 In addition, all his then-unvested time-based equity grants shall accelerate and become fully vested as of the termination date.